mazharoddin/spud_photos/roadmap.md

 ## In Progress

-- Complete drag-and-drop uploading and queueing

 ## Not Started

-- Support for ordering of photos
+- Static page and action caching
 - Javascript and CSS for frontend slideshows with varying styles
 - Crop a photo after it has been uploaded